Active Learning Through a Covering Lens: Method:

 \subsection{Greedy Algorithm}

-The algorithm goes as follows: First, construct a directed graph $G=(V,E)$, with $V=X$ and $\left(x,x'\right)\in E\iff x'\in B_{\delta}\left(x\right)$, where each vertex represents a specific example, and there is an edge between two vertices $(x,x')$ if $x'$ is covered by the $\delta$-ball centered at $x$.
-The algorithm then performs $b$ iterations of the following 2 steps: \begin{inparaenum}[(i)] \item pick the vertex $x_{max}$ with the highest out-degree for annotation; \item remove all incoming edges to $x_{max}$ and its neighbors. \end{inparaenum} See Alg.~\ref{alg:greedy} for pseudo-code.
+The algorithm (see Alg.~\ref{alg:greedy} below for pseudo-code) goes as follows: First, construct a directed graph $G=(V,E)$, with $V=X$ the embedding of the data space, and $\left(x,x'\right)\in E\iff x'\in B_{\delta}\left(x\right) \iff d(x,x')\le \delta$.
+In $G$, each vertex represents a specific example, and there is an edge between two vertices $(x,x')$ if $x'$ is covered by the $\delta$-ball centered at $x$ (distances are measured in the embedding space).
+The algorithm then performs $b$ iterations of the following two steps: \begin{enumerate}[label=(\roman*)] \item Pick the vertex $x_{max}$ with the highest out-degree for annotation; \item Remove all incoming edges to $x_{max}$ and its neighbors. \end{enumerate} As \probcover\ uses a sparse representation of the adjacency graph, it is able to scale to large datasets while requiring limited space resources.
+The complexity analysis of the algorithm, and specifically the complexity of constructing the \emph{adjacency graph} and of the \emph{sample selection}, are discussed in the Appendix~\ref{app:complexity_of_probcover}.